What is autism?

 You cannot tell that somebody has autism by looking at them.

-It is estimated that about one in every 100 people in the UK has autism, with the condition affecting more boys than girls.
+It is estimated that about one in every 100 people in the UK has autism, with more boys than girls diagnosed with the condition - though there are lots of theories about why this may be.

 No one knows why people are born with autism, but there's lots of research going on into what causes it.